 Academie Duello is a diverse and inclusive space that endeavors to be welcoming to any person that participates in our classes and in our community.
 It is an environment supportive of every individual’s dignity, well-being, and personal goals.
 Academie Duello students, instructors, and staff members value difference and diversity and are committed to providing a working and learning environment that is respectful, professional, and free of bullying, harassment and discrimination.
 All employees, instructors and students at Academie Duello have the right to work and train in such an environment.
 Bullying, harassment and discrimination are neither acceptable nor tolerated at Academie Duello.

-Please refer to our Student Code of Conduct, and to our document regarding Resolution Policy and Procedures for students and employees:
+Please refer to our Instructor Code of Conduct, Student Code of Conduct, and to our Respectful Workplace Policy for students and employees:

 If you have a specific complaint, concern, or question regarding either of these documents feel free to contact our management team directly by emailing firstname.lastname@example.org

 We understand that the individuals that come here come from a variety of backgrounds and are diverse in all natures, and we endeavor to do our best in evolving to welcoming everyone.
 We are a scent reduced space, we have ramps to our main floor, but unfortunately stairs to the only washrooms we provide.
 Service animals are allowed in our space.
 If you have any specific requests or concerns please contact us.

 We endeavor to continue updating our diversity policies to be as welcoming as possible, and recognize that we can always improve upon current standards.
 Our team at Academie Duello understands that it can be hard to feel safe as gender queer individuals.
 Our washrooms and change rooms are single-user, single stall spaces.